Are Varicose Veins Dangerous?

 - Traumatic injury

 So why is DVT so scary?
 Because if the blood clot breaks off, it could move to the lungs and cause a life-threatening pulmonary embolism – a blockage in one of the pulmonary arteries in your lungs.

 In order to ensure you don’t get to the point of deep-vein thrombosis, here are the signs you should watch out for.
-These symptoms will likely occur in the calf, foot or leg.
+These symptoms will likely occur in the calf, foot, or leg.

-If you find yourself experiencing these for more than a couple hours, that’s your red flag to take things seriously.
+If you find yourself experiencing these for more than a couple of hours, that’s your red flag to take things seriously.
 We suggest you head immediately to Vein Clinics of America to get your legs checked out at first sight of any of the above symptoms.Find a vein clinic near you

 While DVT is the most potentially life-threatening result of leaving your varicose veins untreated, there are some other issues you may face if you don’t take those vein problems to a specialist.